mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 27 October 2025

-- The average temperature today is 11.39˚C,
+- The average temperature today is 11.02˚C,
-- With highs of 11.75˚C and lows of 10.93˚C,
+- With highs of 12.19˚C and lows of 10.93˚C,
-- It may feel like 10.54˚C with broken clouds
+- It may feel like 10.42˚C with overcast clouds
 - The wind speed is 4.47m/s and visibility is 10000m
-- The pressure is 1009hPa and humidity is 75%
+- The pressure is 1008hPa and humidity is 86%
 - The sun will rise at 06:53 and set at 16:50

 <!-- weather_marker ends -->